 ORA argues that because of the declining trend in pension expenses, Cal-Am’s actual costs have been below its authorized budget, resulting in an overcollection of approximately $4 million as of 2015 in the pension balancing account.
 ORA further argues that its recommended forecast of $1,777,680 is a good estimate because it is similar to the average of the past three years of recorded pension expenses from 2013 to 2015.

 The Willis Towers Watson’s actuarial projections are not part of the record of this proceeding.
-Therefore, the Commission cannot determine whether these projections can provide an accurate forecast.
-Given the declining trend in pension expenses that has resulted in the current overcollection in the pension balancing account, the Commission finds it reasonable to determine the 2018 pension expense by averaging 2013-2015 recorded costs, or $1,740,148, and then escalating this average to 2018 dollars using the 2016 and 2017 escalation factors.
+Cal-Am did not provide information as to how Willis Towers Watson derived these results, such as the variables or inputs used, the methodology used, or if these results contain any margin of error.
+Therefore, because the Commission cannot determine whether these projections can provide an accurate forecast, the Commission will not use Willis Towers Watson’s actuarial projections to forecast Cal-Am’s 2018 pension expense.
+Instead, given the declining trend in pension expenses that has resulted in the current overcollection in the pension balancing account, the Commission finds it reasonable to determine the 2018 pension expense by averaging 2013-2015 recorded costs, or $1,740,148, and then escalating this average to 2018 dollars using the 2016 and 2017 escalation factors.
 Therefore, the Commission approves a 2018 pension plan expense of $1,799,788.

 Stock Purchase Plan